Citronella Essential Oil

 Plant Origin: Mainly Sri Lanka, Java, Indonesia and Vietnam.

-Physical Description: Pale yellow with a thin consistancy.
+Physical Description: Pale yellow with a thin consistency.

 Aromatic Description: Strong, sweet, lemony-citrus top note scent.